 In addition to these 3 settings, there are a few more advanced settings that pertain to all broadcast destinations.

 There are no scheduled live broadcasts available on Periscope.
 Once you have your settings to your liking, click Go Live to start your broadcast immediately.

 View Viewer Comments and Hearts

-During broadcasts, any comments or hearts your audience makes on your live broadcast will be displayed in the Comments and Reactions window.
+During broadcasts, any comments, hearts or super hearts your audience makes on your live broadcast will be displayed in the Comments and Reactions window.
 Additionally, at the top of the Main Window we’ll display a live count of viewers, visible only to you.

 Display Comments on Your Broadcast

 If you would like to share your viewers’ comments with the audience, you can add individual comments to the broadcast by dragging them from the Comments and Reactions window to the Main Window, or clicking Add to Broadcast under any comment.
 The comment will become a styled Text Overlay.
 Read more about your options in the Overlays section.

 After clicking Finish we’ll present you with a message confirming your broadcast has ended, and offer several options for your next steps.